pkardas/notes/books/ddia.md

   possible.
 - clients with offline operation - for example calendar app have to work even if it is disconnected from the internet, if you make changes while you are offline then they need to be synced with a server and all other devices.
-This basically mans every device has a local database that acts as a leader.
+This basically means every device has a local database that acts as a leader.
 For example CouchDB is designed for this mode of operation.

-- collaborative editing - multiple people editing the same document - eg. Google Docs, very similar case to the previous one.
+- collaborative editing - multiple people editing the same document - e.g. Google Docs, very similar case to the previous one.
 If you want to guarantee that there will be no editing conflicts, the application must obtain a lock on the document before user can edit - this collaboration model is equivalent to single-leader replication with transaction on the leader.

 Handling Write Conflicts: